List of heads of government of Algeria

-This is a list of heads of government of Algeria from the formation of the Provisional Government of the Algerian Republic (GPRA) in exile in Cairo, Egypt in 1958, during the Algerian War, through independence in 1962, to the present day.
+This is a list of heads of government of Algeria since the establishment of the Provisional Government of the Algerian Republic (GPRA) in exile in Cairo, Egypt in 1958, during the Algerian War, through independence in 1962, to the present.

-A total of twenty people have served as Prime Minister of Algeria (not counting two Presidents of the GPRA and two Acting Prime Ministers).
-Additionally, one person, Ahmed Ouyahia, has served on three non-consecutive occasions.
+A total of twenty-one individuals have served as head of government (excluding two Presidents of the GPRA and two Acting Prime Ministers).
+Among them, Ahmed Ouyahia is notable for having held the office on three non-consecutive occasions.